ciceroOslo/VIMPACT/readme.md

 - Customization
 - High accuracy and reliability

 ## Usage

-Export the H & L accounting file from Visma Payroll Export the "Transaksjoner, detaljert" Excel file from Visma Payroll
+1) Export the H & L accounting file from Visma Payroll.
+You can leave it in the Dowloads folder.
+2) Export the "Transaksjoner, detaljert" Excel file from Visma Payroll.

+Specify the following columns:
+Lønnsperiode, ansattnummer, lønnsart, beløp, tekst, reiseregningID Please filter on Lønnsartgrupper = Expense.
+Remember to adjust Fra/til lønnskjøring to filter out the transaction target.
+3) Modify the file mapping.xlsx and enter the relationship between account/activity and task number.
+You can also edit the project listing for special handeling of projects with VAT.

 ## Contributing